Sadegh Zibakalam

-Sadegh Zibakalam Mofrad (صادق زیباکلام; born 12 June 1948) is an Iranian academic, author and pundit described as reformist and neo-liberal.
+Sadegh Zibakalam Mofrad (صادق زیباکلام مفرد; born 12 June 1948) is an Iranian academic, author and pundit described as reformist and neo-liberal.
 Zibakalam is a former professor at University of Tehran and appears frequently on international news outlets including the BBC News and Al Jazeera.
-His books "How Did We Become What We Are? " and "An Introduction to Islamic Revolution" are among bestsellers and prominent books on Iranian contemporary politics.
+His books "How Did We Become What We Are? " and "An Introduction to Islamic Revolution".

-Zibakalam has become a familiar face in Iran for his passionate and daring debates with hardliners in which he publicly challenges the state line on many sensitive topics.

 Early life

 Zibakalam was born into a Shiite family in Tehran.
 He obtained his Ph.D. in political science from the University of Bradford in the United Kingdom.
 Zibakalam was a critic of the Shah during his reign and was jailed for 2 years due to this.

-Zibakalam held several government positions after the 1979 Iranian Revolution and played a major role in the Cultural Revolution in Iran, something he has later apologized for and expressed regret over.
+Zibakalam held several government positions after the 1979 Islamic Revolution and played a major role in the Islamic Revolution in Iran, something he has later apologized for and expressed regret over.

 2000 Parliament election disqualification

-While teaching at Islamic Azad University of Zanjan, Zibakalam registered as a candidate for the 2000 Iranian legislative election from Zanjan, but he was disqualified by the Guardian Council.
+While teaching at Islamic Azad University of Zanjan, Zibakalam registered as a candidate for the 2000 Islamic legislative election from Zanjan, but he was disqualified by the Guardian Council.